NowYouKnowProgramming/webdev-learning-materials/src/pages/principles/testing.md

 ### Why testing is important

 - Catch bugs before they appear in production
+- Testing forces you to write cleaner code, because clean code is easier to test
-- Increase confidence in application
+- Increase confidence in application (making sure your changes are not breaking code in other places)
 - Testing can serve as documentation
 - Speeding up QA time
-- In a very large codebases you cannot predict or test manually if your change in code will break something, automated testing helps with checking if your changes are valid
+- In a very large codebase you cannot predict or test manually if your change in code will break something, automated testing helps with checking if your changes are valid

 [Video explanation](https://youtu.be/tit8PecSH70?t=115)

-### Structure of a test
+### Structure of a test, the AAA pattern

 - **Arrange** - set up the test data, test conditions, and test environment
 - **Act** - run logic that should be tested (eg. execute function), click a button